 Chicken & Egg

-Chicken & Egg Pictures supports women non-fiction filmmakers whose diverse voices and dynamic storytelling have the power to catalyze change, at home and around the globe.
+Chicken & Egg Pictures supports women non-fiction filmmakers whose artful and innovative storytelling catalyzes social change.

 Chicken & Egg Pictures is proud to be a part of this year’s DOC NYC festival, running November 13-20 in Manhattan.
 Not only are seven Chicken & Egg Pictures grantees in the lineup (She’s Beautiful When She’s Angry, Vessel, Meet the Patels, The Lion’s Mouth Opens, Tough Love, The Great Invisible, and The Hand That Feeds), Chicken & Egg is co-presenting two panels: Shorter Forms for Ever Shorter Attention Spans and Casting for Documentaries.

 You can also spot members of the Chicken & Egg Pictures team on some great panels: Iyabo Boyd will be participating on Mapping Out Your Film: Story and Style, while Judith Helfand is sharing secrets on how to pitch your film on Pitch Workshop: Getting it Right.

 Check out the full schedule and lineup here.

 On Monday, October 20, the Academy of Motion Picture Arts & Sciences announced that The Lion’s Mouth Opens is one of eight documentary shorts that will contend for a nomination for Best Documentary Short Subject at the 87th Academy Awards®.